 Although pet owners would much rather their pet didn’t undergo surgery, there are situations in which a surgical procedure is the only option.
-This includes emergency scenarios where surgery may be needed to save your pet’s life and some elective procedures which have huge benefits for your pet but can only be carried out in a surgical manner.
+This includes emergency scenarios where surgery may be needed to save your pet’s life, as well as elective procedures which have huge benefits for your pet, but can only be carried out in a surgical manner.

 Elective surgery is a procedure that has such significant benefits for your pet that you choose for them to undergo surgery so that they can experience these advantages.
 There are a few different elective pet surgeries, but by far the most common is spaying/neutering.

 Neutering should be a priority for every pet owner in the days after they first bring their pet home.
 Also known as spaying (when referring to females) and castration (when referring to males), neutering is the removal of the reproductive capabilities of your pet by removing the reproductive organs.
 In females, this is the uterus and ovaries, whilst in males, it is the testicles.

 There are several reasons why neutering is important.
 Firstly, there are proven health benefits of neutering including the elimination of cancers of the reproductive system, breasts (in female) and pyometra, a potentially deadly uterine infection.
 Neutering is also shown to have a positive effect on the behavior of animals with aggression, roaming and spraying all considerably reduced in pets who have been neutered.
 Finally, you can prevent unwanted pregnancy helping to keep pet populations in shelters lower.

 Whilst spaying/neutering is the most common surgery that we perform, we are pleased to provide a comprehensive range of surgeries, including the following: